samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 | [Hold Monster](/spells/2619152-hold-monster) | 5 |
 | [Hold Person](/spells/2619153-hold-person) | 2 |

 ***Regaining Charges.*** The wand regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll 1d20.
+If you expend the wand's last charge, roll 1d20.
 On a 1, the wand crumbles into ashes and is destroyed.

 ### [Wand of Conducting](/magic-items/9229183-wand-of-conducting)